 Other symptoms of lupus include:

-There is no cure for lupus, although treatment can help manage symptoms.
+Currently, there is no cure for lupus, but treatment can help manage symptoms.
 Some options include nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids, and immunosuppressants.
 Lifestyle changes such as managing stress and quitting smoking may also help ease symptoms.

 Septic shock